-10.3 The electrical insulation system of a motor rated for a temperature class other than Class A shall comply with the requirements for the insulation class specified in UL 1446, Standard for Systems of Insulating Materials - General.

-10.4 Any electrical insulation system that is an integral ground system, such as an epoxy resin coating, shall comply with the requirements for such systems in UL 1446, Standard for Systems of Insulating Materials - General.
+- 10.3 The electrical insulation system of a motor rated for a temperature class other than Class A shall comply with the requirements for the insulation class specified in UL 1446, Standard for Systems of Insulating Materials General. - 10.3.1 For motors with higher than Class A insulation system, any protector insulation in contact with the windings material shall be covered in the manufacturer's previously evaluated insulation system, or be investigated in accordance with UL 1446, Standard for Systems of Insulating Material General, to determine compatibility with the insulation system.

-10.5 An open motor that uses multiple types of outerwrap shall have each construction subjected to an 18-day or 60-cycle locked rotor endurance test as specified in this standard.
-As a result, the outerwrap tape shall not shift to result in a reduction of spacings, adversely affect the protector securement, or expose uninsulated live parts.

-10.6 Any protector employed within a motor shall comply with the requirements of Part IV.
+- 10.4 Any electrical insulation system that is an integral ground system, such as an epoxy resin coating, shall comply with the requirements for such systems in UL 1446, Standard for Systems of Insulating Materials General. - 10.5 An open motor that uses multiple types of outerwrap shall have each construction subjected to an 18-day or 60-cycle locked rotor endurance test as specified in this standard.
+As a result, the outerwrap tape shall not shift to result in a reduction of spacings, adversely affect the protector securement, or expose uninsulated live parts. - 10.6 Any protector employed within a motor shall comply with the requirements of Part IV. - 10.7 A fuseholder shall be constructed and installed so that no uninsulated live part other than the screw shell or clips is exposed to contact by persons removing or replacing fuses.